EU carmakers warn Brussels tech push risks higher costs and delays

 Energieeffizienz: EU-Kommission will Bürokratie bei Energie-Labels abbauen Viele Geräte müssen in der EU mit einem Energieeffizienz-Label ausgezeichnet sein.
 Das soll nach Willen der Kommission künftig unbürokratischer passieren können.

-handelsblatt · about 2 hours ago
+handelsblatt · 10 days ago

 Live From Europe